logicahealth/solor-doc/README.md

     + select **File** > **Open** > go to the folder created in _Target Directory step of Git GUI installation_ > select **isaacs-komet-doc.xpr**

 ### Committing and pushing edited files to GitHub ###
+It is generally a good practice to perform a **mvn clean install** prior to committing/pushing edited files back to GitHub

+Contact Keith Campbell for write priviliges.

 1. Git GUI (update this with sourcetree)
     + Open Git GUI and select recent repository